-Sitting up in bed, journaling, is probably my favourite switch-off activity, the best possible way to restore myself.
+Sitting up in bed, journaling, was probably my favourite switch-off activity, the best possible way to restore myself.
 When we slept in the loft, that was pretty hard on my back, as I never had anything to lean against, and had to sit right in the middle of the bed so I wouldn’t hit my head on the ceiling.
-Here in the new bed, I can spend hours journaling comfortably.
+Here in the new bed, I could spend hours journaling comfortably.

-I think my favourite feature of the room is the chandelier, which existed as a dream in my journal for years before I finally had space for one.
+I think my favourite feature of the room was the chandelier, which existed as a dream in my journal for years before I finally had space for one.
 I made it from old forks, pewter jugs and other scavenged metals.
-I took a metalsmithing course just to learn how to do this, and now as a result, I’ve got the skills to do other metalwork – it heralded the beginning of a jewellery making career!
+I took a metal-smithing course just to learn how to do this, and now as a result, I’ve got the skills to do other metalwork – it heralded the beginning of a jewellery making career!

-The bedroom has a lovely arched window:
+The bedroom had a lovely arched window:

 And a wardrobe made from salvaged timber:

-With this little corset I found in France, hanging on my grandmother’s coathanger:
+And this little corset I found in France, hanging on my grandmother’s coathanger:

 Ok, let’s head outside and I’ll show you the garden.

-There’s a fair bit of food hidden in my forest:
+There was a fair bit of food hidden in my forest: